-Tax expenditures are provisions within the law designed to encourage certain kinds of activity or to aid taxpayers in certain categories.
-These provisions are generally known as exemptions, exclusions, deductions, subtractions, credits or preferential rates.
+Tax expenditures9 are provisions within the law designed to encourage certain kinds of activity or to aid taxpayers in certain categories.
+These provisions are generally known as exemptions, exclusions, deductions, subtractions, credits, or preferential rates.
 Such provisions result in a loss of tax revenues, thereby reducing the amount of revenues available for state (and, in some circumstances, local) programs.
 In effect, the fiscal impact of implementing tax expenditure would be similar to a direct expenditure of state funds.
 This report provides a list of tax expenditures and, whenever possible, details the approximate cost of exempting certain types of income, goods, services or property from its respective tax statutes.
+For several of the expenditures, the impact shown is a point in time measurement.
+Impacts for the same period measured at a later date could produce different results.